girikgarg8/Namaste-React-Frontend-Cohort/Session-6 Exploring the world/theory/Notes.md

 Q. `loggedIn` and `setLoggedIn` are both const variables, how is the `setLoggedIn` function then able to change the value of `loggedIn` variable?

 A. Good question.
 When the `setLoggedIn` function is called, it triggers a re-render of the component.
 The variable `loggedIn` after the render and before the render are different, so we are not actually modifying the value of `loggedIn` state variable, the variables themselves are different before and after the render.

+**Whenever a state variable is updated in React, it triggers a re-render of the entire component with the help of reconciliation algorithm.**